Three Steps to Healthy Legs

-If you suffer from tired, swollen, heavy, aching legs or itchiness, cramps, Restless leg syndrome, lumps or bleeding during shaving, you may have varicose veins.
-We offer multiple options for treatment of problematic veins around the calves, thighs, eyes, hands, nose, abdomen and pelvic areas that may cause discomfort and heaviness.
+If you suffer from tired, swollen, heavy, aching legs or itchiness, cramps, restless leg syndrome, lumps or bleeding during shaving, you may have varicose veins.
+We offer multiple treatment options for problematic veins around the calves, thighs, eyes, hands, nose, abdomen and pelvic areas.

-Varicose veins affect up to 30% of the American adult population, mostly in women but affect men as well.
-Age, Heredity, pregnancy, occupation (standing or sitting) and genetics can increase chances of varicose veins.
-Blood circulates to the legs through arteries and returns to the heart, working against gravity.
-When you run or walk, the muscles surrounding the leg veins pump the blood back to the heart.
-The valves within the veins stop the blood from falling back down to the legs.
-If these valves are malfunctioning, they leak blood and increase pressure, like a backed up dam, and the veins will weaken and bulge, causing them to become varicose veins.
+Varicose veins affect up to 30% of the American adult population, mostly in women but they can affect men as well.
+Age, heredity, pregnancy, occupation (standing or sitting) and genetics can increase the chances of varicose veins.
+Blood circulates to the legs through arteries and returns to the heart through veins.
+When you run or walk, the muscles surrounding the leg veins act as a pump to push the blood back toward the heart.
+The valves within the veins stops the blood from going backwards.
+If these valves are malfunctioning, they leak blood and increase pressure, like a backed up dam, the veins will weaken and bulge, causing them to become varicose veins.

-Without proper treatment, varicose veins can cause serious health problems including these symptoms that can possibly occur:
+Without proper treatment varicose veins can cause serious health problems:

-- Bleeding – Varicose veins can bleed after injuring, bumping, shaving close to the vein, a sandal strap rubbing on them or even a hard bump on the leg.
+- Bleeding – Varicose veins can bleed after minor injury.
+Pressure, shaving close to the vein, a sandal strap rubbing on the vein or even a hard bump on the leg can cause bleeding.